-- We are an introducing broker-dealer, meaning we have a contract with a clearing firm that handles the execution and settlement of trade orders it receives from us and our clients.
+- We are an introducing broker-dealer, meaning we have a The investment advisory services we offer include contract with a clearing firm who handles the execution and settlement of trade orders it receives from us and our clients.
 The clearing firm also holds your securities for safekeeping (known as having "custody" of your securities). - We provide recommendations to you on specific investments, but you make the final investment decisions for your account. - We don't monitor brokerage account investments for you unless we state otherwise in writing.
-This means you are responsible for reviewing your account and investments to make sure your investment mix is appropriate for you and for deciding whether to follow our investment recommendations.
+This means you are responsible for reviewing your account and investments to make sure your investment mix is - Account minimums are typically required to open an appropriate for you and for deciding whether to follow our investment recommendations.

 - Given my financial situation, should I choose an investment advisory service?
 Should I choose a brokerage service?
-Why or why not? - How will you choose investments to recommend to me? - What is your relevant experience, including your licenses, education, and other qualifications?
+Why or why not? - How will you choose investments to recommend - What is your relevant experience, including your licenses, education, and other qualifications?
 What do these qualifications mean?